-The allocation of the proceeds of the Green Bonds to the underlying Eligible Green Projects may not meet all investors' expectations and in particular, may not be aligned with future guidelines and/or regulatory or legislatives criteria regarding sustainability reporting or performance.
-ICMA GBP/GLP Category Technical screening criteria Exclusion criteria UN SDG EU Economic Activity 1 and EU Environmental Objectives 2 Renewable Energy Electricity transmission infrastructure and equipment that complies with at least one of the following criteria: • The system is the interconnected European system, i.e. the interconnected control areas of Member States, Norway, Switzerland and the United Kingdom, and its subordinated systems • More than 67% of newly enabled generation capacity in the system is below the generation threshold value of 100 gCO2e/kWh measured on a life cycle basis in accordance with electricity generation criteria, over a rolling five- year period; Installation of metering infrastructure that meets the requirements of smart metering systems of Article 20 of Directive (EU) 2019/944 Overarching exclusion criteria: Infrastructure dedicated to creating a direct connection or expanding an existing direct connection between a substation or network and a power production plant that is more greenhouse gas intensive than 100 gCO 2 e/ kWh measured on a life cycle basis is not eligible DNSH specific exclusion criteria: In addition, when selecting Eligible Green Projects, the exclusion criteria will follow the Do No Significant Harm ('DNSH') criteria applicable to the transmission of electricity 13 == Transmission and distribution of electricity NACE D35.1.2 Substantial contribution to Climate Change Mitigation (Article 10): 1.a) generating, transmitting, storing, distributing or using renewable energy in line with Directive (EU) 2018/2001, including through the use of innovative technology with a potential for significant future savings or through the necessary reinforcement or extension of the grid; 1.b) improving energy efficiency except for power generation activities as referred to in Article 19(3); 1.g) establishing the energy infrastructure required for enabling the decarbonisation of energy systems.
+The allocation of the proceeds of the Green Bonds to the underlying Eligible Green Projects may not meet all investors' expectations and, in particular, may not be aligned with future guidelines and/or regulatory or legislatives criteria regarding sustainability reporting or performance.

+ICMA GBP/GLP Category Eligibility criteria Exclusionary criteria Contribution to UN SDG EU Economic Activity and Contribution to EU Environmental Objectives Renewable Energy CapEx, Assets, and/or OpEx for the construction and/or operation of: Electricity transmission infrastructure and equipment that complies with at least one of the following criteria: • The system is the interconnected European system, i.e. the interconnected control areas of Member States, Norway, Switzerland and the United Kingdom, and its subordinated systems Infrastructure dedicated to creating a direct connection or expanding an existing direct connection between a substation or network and a power production plant that is more greenhouse gas intensive than 100g CO2e/kWh Installation of metering infrastructure that does not meet the requirements of smart metering systems of Article 20 of Directive (EU) 2019/944 Infrastructure and equipment that does not meet the Do No Significant Harm ("DNSH") criteria as per the EU Taxonomy Climate Delegated Act (Annex I) under 4.9 7 AFFORMATE AND CLEAR DEPERTY CONTACT AND ACTION 4.9 - Transmission and distribution of electricity NACE D35.1.2 Substantial contribution to Climate Change Mitigation (Article 10): 1.a) generating, transmitting, storing, distributing or using renewable energy in line with Directive (EU) 2018/2001, including through the use of innovative technology with a potential for significant future savings or through the necessary reinforcement or extension of the grid;